 In May 2014 and in subsequent updates, the FASB issued guidance on revenue recognition which requires that we recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration which we expect to be entitled in exchange for those goods or services.
-We have performed a review of the requirements of the new revenue standard and are in the process of reviewing customer contracts and applying the five-step model of this new guidance to each contract category we have identified and will compare the results to our current accounting practices.
-We plan to adopt this guidance on the first day of our fiscal 2019 year.
-We will likely apply the modified retrospective transition method, which would result in an adjustment to retained earnings for the cumulative effect, if any, of applying the standard to contracts in process as of the adoption date.
-Under this method, we would not restate the prior financial statements presented.
-Therefore, this guidance would require additional disclosures of the amount by which each financial statement line item is affected in the fiscal year 2019 reporting period.
+We have performed a review of the requirements of the new revenue standard, including a review of customer contracts, and have applied the five-step model of this new guidance to each contract category we have.
+We adopted this guidance on the first day of our fiscal 2019 year using the modified retrospective transition method.
+This guidance will require additional disclosures of the amount by which each financial statement line item is affected in the fiscal year 2019 reporting period.
+We are still in the process of assessing the impact of this guidance, however, we do not expect it to be material, although this guidance will affect the disclosures.

 In January 2016, the FASB issued guidance which requires an entity to measure equity investments at fair value with changes in fair value recognized in net income, to use the price that would be received by a seller when measuring the fair value of financial instruments for disclosure purposes, and which eliminates the requirement to disclose the method(s) and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost on the balance sheet.
 Under present guidance, changes in fair value of equity investments available for sale are recognized in Stockholders' Equity.
-This guidance is effective for our fiscal year ended September 2019.
-Early adoption is not permitted.
-We anticipate that the adoption of this guidance on our consolidated financial statements will not be material.
+We adopted this guidance on the first day of our fiscal 2019 year.
+The adoption of this guidance on our consolidated financial statements is not material.

 In February 2016, the FASB issued guidance on lease accounting which requires that an entity recognize most leases on its balance sheet.
 The guidance retains a dual lease accounting model for purposes of income statement recognition, continuing the distinction between what are currently known as "capital" and "operating" leases for lessees.
 This guidance is effective for our fiscal year ended September 2020.
 While we continue to evaluate the effect of adopting this guidance on our consolidated financial statements and related disclosures, we expect our operating leases, as disclosed in Note J - Commitments and Contingencies, will be subject to the new standard.
-We will recognize right-of-use assets and operating lease liabilities on our consolidated balance sheets upon adoption, which will increase our total assets and liabilities.
+We will recognize right-of-use assets and operating lease liabilities on our consolidated balance sheets upon adoption, which will materially increase our total assets and liabilities.

 In March 2016, the FASB issued guidance on share based compensation which requires that an entity recognize all excess tax benefits and tax deficiencies as income tax expense or benefit in the income statement as discrete items in the reporting period in which they occur.
 Under current guidance, excess tax benefits are recognized in additional paid-in capital and tax deficiencies are recognized either as an offset to accumulated excess tax benefits, or in the income statement.
 This guidance is effective for our fiscal year ended September 2018.
-Early adoption is permitted.
 See Note A.13 to these financial statements for a discussion of the impact the adoption of this guidance in our March 2016 quarter had on our consolidated financial statements.